E. P. Dutton

-E. P. Dutton was an American book publishing company.
+E. P. Dutton is an American book publishing company.
 It was founded as a book retailer in Boston, Massachusetts, in 1852 by Edward Payson Dutton.
 Since 1986, it has been an imprint of Penguin Group.

 Creator

-Edward Payson Dutton (January 4, 1831 – 1923) was a prominent American book publisher.
+Edward Payson Dutton (January 1, 1831 in Keene, New Hampshire – 1923) was a prominent American book publisher.

 In 1852, Dutton founded the E. P. Dutton bookselling company in Boston, Massachusetts.
 The business sold fiction and non-fiction, and within a short time expanded into the selling of children's literature.
 In 1864, he opened a branch office to sell books in New York City and in 1869 moved his company's headquarters there and entered the book publishing business.
 From 1888 onward, he started working with Ernest Nister.
 In 1906, Dutton struck what proved to be a significant deal with the English publishing company of J. M. Dent to be the American distributor of the Everyman's Library series of classic literature reprints.

 Edward Dutton died in 1923, aged 92, but his company continued to flourish and today is an imprint of the Penguin Group.